Guide to Filling Large Planters: Best Practices, Drainage, and Maintenance

 Saigon Round Tapered Planter Introducing the Saigon Round Tapered Planter from the prestigious Jay Scotts collection.
 This nature-inspired round fiberglass planter features a distinctive teardrop...

-San Jose Tall Fluted Round Planter Introducing the San Jose Tall Fluted Round Planter from the prestigious Jay Scotts collection.
-This round tapered planter, with...
+San Jose Tall Fluted Round Planter – A Sophisticated Statement in Modern Elegance San Jose Tall Fluted Round Planter Elevate your space with the sculptural...